theislab/mubind/README.md

 - Number of cells: The scalability of this method has been tested on single-cell datasets between 1,000 and 100,000 cells.
 - Number of peaks: We have tested three-times the number of features (peaks, promoters) selected randomly and with EpiScanpy's [variability score](https://episcanpy.readthedocs.io/en/anna/api/episcanpy.pp.select_var_feature.html).
 In our experience, highest testing performances are obtained when using random features.  all features requires calibration of batch sizes and total GPU memory.
-- Running time: Using prior PWMs and a Graph Layer, the running time with one GPU 50 min running time when activating the Graph Layer (5,000 cells, 15,000 features).
-For additional memory and scaling, please refer to the documentation.
+- Running time: Using a Graph Layer and PWMs in the Binding Layer, the running time with one GPU is about 50 min (5,000 cells, 15,000 features).
+For additional memory and scaling tips, please refer to the documentation.

 <p align="center">
     <img src="https://github.com/theislab/mubind/blob/development/docs/_static/running_time_repo.png?raw=true"
-    width="650" alt="mubind workflow">
+    width="450" alt="mubind workflow">
     </a>
 </p>